Duane Morris & Selvam Advises on the Sale of Rs. 12,000 million (US$143 million) Equity Shares in Sansera Engineering Limited in a QIP

 Continue reading “Claimants Banding Together: Is There Always Strength in Numbers?”

-Duane Morris & Selvam Advises on the Sale of INR 6,000 million (US$72 million) of Equity Shares in Gokaldas Exports Limited a Qualified Institutions Placement
+Duane Morris & Selvam Advises on the Sale of INR 6,000 million (US$72 million) of Equity Shares in Gokaldas Exports Limited in a Qualified Institutions Placement

 SINGAPORE, 30 April 2024 — Duane Morris & Selvam LLP acted as the special international counsel to IIFL Securities Limited in its role as the book running lead manager on the recent sale of INR 6,000 million (US$72 million) of equity shares in Gokaldas Exports Limited in a qualified institutions placement.
-Continue reading “Duane Morris & Selvam Advises on the Sale of INR 6,000 million (US$72 million) of Equity Shares in Gokaldas Exports Limited a Qualified Institutions Placement”
+Continue reading “Duane Morris & Selvam Advises on the Sale of INR 6,000 million (US$72 million) of Equity Shares in Gokaldas Exports Limited in a Qualified Institutions Placement”

 © 2009- Duane Morris LLP.
 Duane Morris is a registered service mark of Duane Morris LLP.